 4. Think outside and inside of the card

 As you’re writing copy, visualize a customer’s reading experience from the outside in, and include thoughtful interior copy that ties back to the design.
 Elements of surprise recommended.
+As for the suggested length of interior copy, shoot for quality over quantity.
+The average amount of interior copy is about two lines, but don’t force yourself to write two lines if it’s not working with your concept.

-5. Keep it casual
+5. Keep it real

 6. Focus on quality over quantity